The 'Great Dying' Nearly Erased Life On Earth. Scientists See Similarities To Today

 The crown jewel of the Deep Time exhibit is the museum's first real Tyrannosaurus rex.
 Its skeleton stands over the bones of a prone triceratops, with one clawed foot holding down the hapless herbivore and jaws clamped onto its head, ready to take a bite the size of a manhole cover.

-"We like to say come for the dinosaurs, stay for everything else," says Scott Wing, one of the curators.
+"We like to say, 'Come for the dinosaurs, stay for everything else,' " says Scott Wing, one of the curators.

 The theme of the exhibit is actually the interconnectedness of life through geologic time.
 The exhibit shows, for example, how plants at the bottom of the food chain supported everything from insects to 20-ton apatosauruses.
 And how insects helped shape the kind of forests that evolved and changed over millions of years.